sami136kwe/Tempo-sprint3/sujet.md

   describe: describes the timeseries
   help: shows this message
   show: list the observations of the timeseries

+A timeseries is a text stream that must satisfy the following syntax:

+  1. The first line must contain a valid reference datetime with format YYYY-mm-DDTHH:MM:SS where YYYY are the 4 digits for the year, mm are the 2 digits for the month,
+           DD are the 2 digits for the day,
+           HH are the 2 digits for the hour,
+           MM are the 2 digits for the minutes and
+           SS are the 2 digits for the seconds
+  2. Each of the remaining line must contain an observation, given with the format
+       OFFSET VALUE
+     where OFFSET is a positive integer indicating the number of seconds offset with respect to the reference datetime and VALUE is an integer
 ```

 ## La sous-commande `show`